 - 5. They create a forum for dialogue.
 Developing desired conditions is a great opportunity for managers and visitors to collaborate on their vision for the future.
 The process of defining desired statements provides an opportunity for visitors from different backgrounds and perspectives to articulate the types of experiences they are seeking and the benefits they hope to realize.
 For Indigenous peoples and Tribal Nations, the area may be within their traditional homeland and they may have very different perspectives that should also contribute toward the desired conditions statements. - 6.
 They inform visitor capacity identification, as necessary.
 When visitor capacity identification is needed or required, desired conditions statements lay the groundwork for often complex and important decisions about the types and amounts of use that an area can accommodate.
 They are integral in defining indicators and thresholds and provide rationales for visitor capacity identification.
 Desired conditions statements form a logical and defensible basis to identify visitor capacities, in that limiting attributes are based on indicators and thresholds that directly support achievement and preservation of desired conditions.
-For more information on visitor capacity, please see: Visitor Capacity Guidebook, Managing the Amounts and Types of Visitor Use (nps.gov).
+For more information on visitor capacity, please see: Visitor Capacity Guidebook, Managing the Amounts and Types of Visitor Use (https://visitorusemanagement.nps.gov/Content/documents/lowres_Visitor%20Capacity%20Guidebook_Edition%201_IVUMC.pdf).